 If you’re planning a private wedding ceremony at San Francisco City Hall, you’re likely getting married on the 4th floor.
-Perhaps you’re still researching what to do.
+Or maybe you’re still researching which spot to pick.
 Either way, you’re in the right place.
-We have photographed weddings at SF City Hall for more than a decade, and many of these are one-hour weddings.
+I have photographed weddings at SF City Hall for more than a decade, and many of these are one-hour weddings.
 This is everything you need to know about SF City Hall 4th floor weddings.

 When it comes to SF City Hall weddings, most people think of civil ceremonies.
 Those are the public ceremonies at the top of the grand staircase, with at most a small handful of guests.
 It’s less than ten minutes long and you’re done.
 This is not the case for private one-hour weddings.
 These weddings are, as the name states, an hour long.